-Non-traditional credit scoring methods were developed by credit bureaus and credit scoring companies to enable financially trustworthy consumers access to lines of credit.
-The most commonly used non-traditional credit report is called the FICO Expansion score, which was developed by the Fair Isaac Corporation.
+Non-traditional credit scoring methods were developed by credit bureaus and credit scoring companies to enable financially trustworthy consumers to access lines of credit.
+The most commonly used non-traditional credit report is called the FICO Expansion Score, which was developed by the Fair Isaac Corporation.
 As with conventional FICO credit scores, the Expansion score ranges from 300 to 850, with the higher numbers being the most desirable.

 Can Anyone Use Non-Traditional Credit Reports?